-Continuing law prohibits a person from operating or being in physical control of any vessel underway or manipulating any water skis, aquaplane, or similar device on Ohio waters if, at the time of the operation, control, or manipulation, any of the following apply: (1) the person is under the influence of alcohol, a drug of abuse, or a combination of them, (2) the person has a concentration of .08 of one per cent or more by weight per unit volume of alcohol in the person's whole blood, (3) the person has a concentration of .096 of one per cent or more by weight per unit volume of alcohol in the person's blood serum or plasma, (4) the person has a concentration of .11 of one gram or more by weight of alcohol per 100 milliliters of the person's urine, (5) the person has a concentration of .08 of one gram or more by weight of alcohol per 210 liters of the person's breath, or (6) the person has a concentration of any of a list of controlled substances or metabolites of a controlled substance in the person's whole blood, blood serum or plasma, or urine that equals or exceeds a specified concentration of the controlled substance or metabolite (the concentrations of the controlled substances and metabolites are similar to the concentrations described in COMMENT 1 regarding the offense of state OVI).
+Existing law, unchanged by the bill, prohibits a person from operating or being in physical control of any vessel underway or manipulating any water skis, aquaplane, or similar device on Ohio waters if, at the time of the operation, control, or manipulation, any of the following apply: (1) the person is under the influence of alcohol, a drug of abuse, or a combination of them, (2) the person has a concentration of .08 of one per cent or more by weight per unit volume of alcohol in the person's whole blood, (3) the person has a concentration of .096 of one per cent or more by weight per unit volume of alcohol in the person's blood serum or plasma, (4) the person has a concentration of .11 of one gram or more by weight of alcohol per 100 milliliters of the person's urine, (5) the person has a concentration of .08 of one gram or more by weight of alcohol per 210 liters of the person's breath, or (6) the person has a concentration of any of a list of controlled substances or metabolites of a controlled substance in the person's whole blood, blood serum or plasma, or urine that equals or exceeds a specified concentration of the controlled substance or metabolite (the concentrations of the controlled substances and metabolites are similar to the concentrations described in COMMENT 1 regarding the offense of state OVI).
 (R.C.
 1547.11(A)(1).)

-Continuing law also prohibits a person under 21 years of age from operating or being in physical control of any vessel underway or manipulating any water skis, aquaplane, or similar device on Ohio waters if, at the time of the operation, control, or manipulation, any of the following apply: (1) the person has a concentration of at least .02 of one per cent but less than .08 of one per cent by weight per unit volume of alcohol in the person's whole blood, (2) the person has a concentration of at least .03 of one per cent but less than .096 of one per cent by weight per unit volume of alcohol in the person's blood serum or plasma, (3) the person has a concentration of at least .028 of one gram but less than .11 of one gram by weight of alcohol per 100 milliliters of the person's urine, or (4) the person has a concentration of at least .02 of one gram but less than .08 of one gram by weight of alcohol per 210 liters of the person's breath (R.C.
+Existing law, unchanged by the bill, also prohibits a person under 21 years of age from operating or being in physical control of any vessel underway or manipulating any water skis, aquaplane, or similar device on Ohio waters if, at the time of the operation, control, or manipulation, any of the following apply: (1) the person has a concentration of at least .02 of one per cent but less than .08 of one per cent by weight per unit volume of alcohol in the person's whole blood, (2) the person has a concentration of at least .03 of one per cent but less than .096 of one per cent by weight per unit volume of alcohol in the person's blood serum or plasma, (3) the person has a concentration of at least .028 of one gram but less than .11 of one gram by weight of alcohol per 100 milliliters of the person's urine, or (4) the person has a concentration of at least .02 of one gram but less than .08 of one gram by weight of alcohol per 210 liters of the person's breath (R.C.
 1547.11(B)).

 Hereafter, the offenses described in the two preceding paragraphs are referred to as "state OMWI."

-State OMWI penalties
+The offense of state OMWI is punished as described below in "State OMWI penalties."

-The act changes the existing penalties for state OMWI only by replacing the list of prior offenses, other than state OMWI, that are classified as prior convictions that are relevant in determining the penalty with a reference to "equivalent offenses," as defined in the act.
+The existing penalties for state OMWI are described below in "Existing law."
+The bill changes the existing penalties for state OMWI only by replacing the list of prior offenses, other than state OMWI, that are classified as prior convictions that are relevant in determining the penalty with a reference to "equivalent offenses," as defined in the bill and as described below in "Definition of "equivalent offense" as used in OVI and OMWI laws."
 Offenders with one or more relevant prior convictions are subject to more stringent penalties than offenders with no relevant prior convictions.
 (R.C.
 1547.99(G)(2), (3), and (6)(a).)